EME 444: Global Energy Enterprise (Fall 2023)

 Required Course Materials

-All materials needed for this course are presented online through this course website and in Canvas.
-In order to access full materials (specifically, those on Canvas), you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
+All materials needed for this course are presented online through Canvas.
+In order to access full materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.

 Assignments and Grading